How to integrate with Marvelmind indoor positioning system

 Industrial connectors for Industrial beacons and Super-Modem

 All Industrial beacons and the Super-Modem are equipped with industrial connectors.
-The connectors provide protection up to IP67.
+The connectors protect up to IP67.

 Industrial Super-Beacons, Industrial-RX, Industrial-RX with Omni, and Super-Modem have identical connectors: